Rowing machines provide an effective full-body workout. But which is the best rowing machine? And which should be avoided? Keep reading to find out.

 We think the Concept 2 Model D is the best rowing machine on the market at the moment.
 It's not the cheapest, but is worth the money if you want a highly effective workout and a machine that will last a long time.

-8. FluidRower Viking 2 AR (Best Water Rowing Machine)
+8. FluidRower Viking 2 V (Best Water Rowing Machine)

-Unlike cheaper water rowing machines, the Viking 2 AR has a resistance setting.
+Unlike cheaper water rowing machines, the Viking 2 V has a resistance setting via the new Plus V tank.
 This allows you to adjust the difficulty of your workout without ruining the fluid feel and motion of the rower.
-A dual tank design has also been use to provide a constant level of resistance that mimics the feel of real water.
+The redesigned tank also delivers a highly realistic rowing feel and a higher maximum resistance than the previous Viking 2 AR.
 As you would expect from a premium row machine, it has an ergonomic handle and adjustable footplates.

 The best rowing machines provide an excellent way to get fit from your own home.
 Rowing is a low-impact activity that offers a full-body workout, so you can burn more calories with less strain on your joints.